Skip to main content

 Other Toxic Chemicals

 The potential for toxic chemical exposure is not limited to the situations listed above.
-If you were diagnosed with a medical condition you believe is due to an exposure you suffered during service, our team can help.
+If you were diagnosed with a medical condition you believe is due to an exposure you suffered during service, our team may be able to help.

-How Chisholm Chisholm & Kilpatrick LTD Fights for Your VA Benefits
+How Chisholm Chisholm & Kilpatrick Pursues Your VA Benefits

-We fight for you by proving three things to the VA:
+We can help you pursue any benefits you may be entitled to by proving three things to VA:

 • You were exposed to toxic chemicals during your service.